rusho-shaw/policy-mgmt-ui/README.md

 # PolicyMgmtUi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.
+Install angular cli through node.

+`npm install -g @angular/cli`

+Open cmd from your desired folder and execute  the below command:

+`ng new policy-mgmt-ui --style scss`

+This will create an Angular 2 project named policy-mgmt-ui

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Or type `ng serve --open` which will directly open the app in your default browser.

 ## Code scaffolding